pattanun-np/Botnoi-Hotel-APP/README.md

 How to run Botnoi-Hotel-APP

-1.install jDK & android studio &react-native watchman brew or choco and add envioment path
+1.Install JDK & android studio &react-native watchman brew or choco and add envioment path

-2.start emulator or developer mode on android phone connect yours phone with usb with command $adb devices
+2.Start emulator or developer mode on android phone connect yours phone with usb with command $adb devices

 3.$npm start and